 - Create appropriate specific clinic and home therapeutic exercise program techniques related to all areas of examination noted above and integrate these techniques into the treatment plan as indicated.

 - Conduct clinical research projects.

-The residency program runs over a 12-month employment period.
-The resident treats patients in the faculty practice, as well as in other clinical sites on the University campus, and works under the supervision of a clinical mentor as well as faculty members who treat patients in the neurologic clinic.
-The Resident maintains a patient load of 28 hours/week with an additional four hours reserved for collaborative care with their mentor.
+The Neurological Physical Therapy Residency Program runs over a 12-month employment period.
+The resident treats patients in the Gait Disorders Clinic, as well as at the Inpatient Rehabilitation Unit in the University Neuroscience Hospital and works under the supervision of clinical mentors.
+The resident maintains a patient load of approximately 24 hours/week with an additional four hours reserved for collaborative care with the mentor.

-The remaining eight hours per week are devoted to additional learning opportunities at the discretion of the mentor and includes journal club participation, academic teaching in the DPT program, in-service presentations, research development, and attendance at seven local weekend courses.
+The remaining time each week is devoted to additional learning opportunities at the discretion of the mentor and includes journal club participation, academic teaching in the DPT program, in-service presentations, and research development.

 Selection Criteria for Residency Assignments

-Enrollment is currently limited to one participant.
-Selection for participation is based on the information and justification comments provided by the applicant and a personal interview.
+Enrollment is currently limited to two participants.
+Selection for participation is based on the information and justification comments provided by the applicants and a personal interview.
 An established residency committee evaluates all applications to ensure that each application is given appropriate consideration.
 The applications are evaluated based on the following criteria:

 - Pre-professional academic and post-professional clinical education preparation

 The exact start date for each resident will be on a mutually agreeable date between the resident and Residency Director.
 The didactic content will be delivered in two modules, each of which will span 3½ days.
 The modules are scheduled for May and September.

 - Module 1: Core Principles of Neurologic Physical Therapy, Gait Analysis, and Principles of Bracing for the Neurologic Client, and Physical Therapy Management of Acquired Brain Injury and Cerebral Vascular Accident.